 The value of x is: 12

-This is different from marking a binding as mut because unless we use the let keyword again, we’ll get a compile-time error if we accidentally try to reassign to this binding.
-We can perform a few transformations on a value, but have the binding be immutable after those transformations have been completed.
+This is different than marking a binding as mut, because unless we use the let keyword again, we’ll get a compile-time error if we accidentally try to reassign to this binding.
+We can perform a few transformations on a value but have the binding be immutable after those transformations have been completed.

-The other difference between mut and shadowing is that, since we’re effectively creating a new binding when we use the let keyword again, we can change the type of the value we’re binding to but reuse the same name.
-For example, say we ask a user to show us how many spaces they want between some text by sending us space characters, but we really want to store that as a number:
+The other difference between mut and shadowing is that because you’re effectively creating a new binding when you use the let keyword again, you can change the type of the value you’re binding to but reuse the same name.
+For example, say your program asks a user to show how many spaces they want between some text by inputting space characters, but you really want to store that input as a number:

 let spaces = " ";